 Good morning, I’m the creator of Alkaline Water Machine Source, Pete.
-Today, I’ll show you how to raise pH in well water without making any major modifications inside your home.
+Today, I’m going to show you how to raise the pH of well water without making any major modifications inside your home.

 Through my long hours of conducting alkaline water research, I’ve discovered the best methods to safely raise pH in well water.